 What is Dashain Tika?

-The time when we can see all Nepalese celebrating together with their families; eating, drinking, playing cards, flying cards and so on but more of celebrating together with family and relatives with a full-on cheer throughout the festival.
+The time when we can see all Nepalese celebrating together with their families; eating, drinking, playing cards, flying kites and so on but more of celebrating together with family and relatives with a full-on cheer throughout the festival.
 And yes!
 Let’s not forget the trend of buying new clothes just before Dashain or during the festival.

 That’s one of the many reasons kids are excited about Dashain.
 But not only that, but they are also excited for the tika and jamara.
 We visit our relatives for tika and jamara and to get the blessing of our seniors. we can see many Nepalese returning to their hometown during Dashain.
 One of the main reason behind their return is for tika and jamara.

 What is tika?

 A tika is a red pigment.
 There are tikas of different colors that are put accordingly.
 The different colors like red, yellow, white, etc. Normally, the color of any tika is red except for some.
 The red color is the most common color of tika and used during many occasions/festivals.

 Dashain tika is a mixture of red pigment and rice (uncooked).
 It is usually put along with Jamara during the period of Dashain.
 Dashain tika is one of the important parts of the festival.
 We can already see the excitement before the festival starts.

 The ones who are living in abroad set to leave for Nepal to their families while people living in different places through Nepal return to their hometown to celebrate with their family and if you ask any of them about it then one of their many answers may be for tika and Jamara and get a blessing from their senior family members and relatives.
 Yes!
 Many of us Nepali, we visit our relatives for tika and Jamara.